 A thread is an entity within a process that can be scheduled for execution.
 Also, it is the smallest unit of processing that can be performed in an OS (Operating System).

+In simple words, a thread is a sequence of such instructions within a program that can be executed independently of other code.
+For simplicity, you can assume that a thread is simply a subset of a process!

 A thread contains all this information in a Thread Control Block (TCB):